-United by beer around a table, in a pub, somewhere in Newcastle upon Tyne, United Kingdom, three musketeers gathered under the conspiracy pseudonyms of ; Cronos, Mantas and Abaddon, decided that heavy metal sounds kind of weak and not enough satisfying and it should be upgraded to a more aggressive, speedy, dirty- sounding and at a new level of vicious delivery.
+United around a table moaning of pints of beer, in a pub, somewhere in Newcastle upon Tyne, United Kingdom, three musketeers gathered under the conspiracy pseudonyms of Cronos, Mantas, and Abaddon and decided that heavy metal sounds kind of weak and not satisfying enough, and it should be upgraded to a more aggressive, speedy, dirty-sounding, and at a new level of vicious delivery.

-In this regard, they took action and baptized their new unholy trinity under the name of VENOM, then started to write songs where they manage to merge heavy metal riffs with some punk-wise infused attitude.
+In this regard, they took action and baptized their new unholy trinity under the name of VENOM, then started to write songs where they managed to merge heavy metal riffs with some punk-wise attitude infused with stories about Satan, occultism, witchery, and other dark topics into the lyrical section.

-Their first album "Welcome to Hell" released in 1981 showed a fresh and uncompromising energy, blowing up the entire metal scene and becoming a very important piece within the whole N.W.O.B.H.M. movement.
+The first album, "Welcome to Hell," released in 1981, showed a fresh and uncompromising energy, blowing up the entire metal scene and becoming a very important piece within the whole N.W.O.B.H.M. movement.

 Their second output from 1982 is the album that gave a name and a new genre for the Heavy Metal audience : "Black Metal"!

-A chainsaw teeth were destroyed while recording the intro for the, now famous "Black Metal" song.
+A chainsaw teeth were destroyed while recording the intro for the, now infamous "Black Metal" song.

 The third effort was titled with the "At War with Satan" name and it was issued as of 1983 representing the band's peak of their carrier, creativity and inspiration.

-It is a great album and worth to get into, but somehow they were musically out-taken by the emerging and competed bands like METALLICA, ANTHRAX or SLAYER and it became more obvious when the follow-up disc has been released, baptized "Possessed" and issued as of 1985.
+It is a great album and worth getting into, but somehow, they were musically out-taken by the emerging and competing bands like METALLICA, ANTHRAX or SLAYER, and it became more obvious when the follow-up disc was released, under the name "Possessed" and issued as of 1985.

 At some point, Cronos got annoyed that bands dressed only in jeans and t-shits, somehow were responsible for shrinking their audience and was calling them in a direct live confrontation, stating that then peolpe will understand why VENOM is way greater and stronger.

-VENOM are known for using a lot of pyrotechnics during their live performances.
+VENOM are known for being one of the first bands who used a lot of pyrotechnics during their live performances.

-On the other hand, later on, upon hearing about what happened in the Norwegian Black Metal scene, back in the early 90's with all the escalation, crimes, church burnings, threats and the so called Black Metal mafia, VENOM stated that their lyrics should not be taken literally, as their music stands only for rock'n'roll and entertainment, and the lyrics are written in order to fit with their wild music.
+On the other hand, later on, upon hearing about what happened in the Norwegian Black Metal scene back in the early 90s with all the escalation, crimes, church burnings, threats, and the so-called Black Metal mafia, VENOM stated that their lyrics should not be taken literally, as their music stands only for rock'n'roll and entertainment, and the lyrics are written to fit the music.

-The same reaction they had when asked about satanism, saying that they are not advising fans to follow Satan, as guys from MERCYFUL FATE did, they only ask their fans to follow VENOM!
+They had the same reaction when asked about satanism, saying that they are not advising fans to follow Satan, as guys from MERCYFUL FATE did, they only ask their fans to follow VENOM!

-Wearing a ghoul-like make up and with a very impressive vocal range, this band was hard to pass unnoticed, at that time.
+Wearing a ghoul-like make up,a cross made of two bones as a microphone stand and with a very impressive vocal range, this band was hard to pass unnoticed, at that time.

 The aforementioned climax can be saw and heard on their two, brilliant official videos : "A Corpse without A Soul" taken from the "Mercyful Fate" EP and "Evil" from their first album "Melissa".